lporras/jruby-sinatra-example/README.md

 ## How It Works

+### Trinidad/Jetty Setup
 1. **Trinidad** is a Jetty-based web server built specifically for JRuby
 2. Trinidad runs Rack applications (like Sinatra) directly without needing WAR packaging
-3. The Docker build:
-   - Installs JRuby and dependencies
-   - Copies the application code
-   - Runs Trinidad server on port 3000
+3. Runs on port 3000

+### Tomcat Setup
+1. Uses **Warbler** to package the Sinatra application as a WAR file
+2. Deploys the WAR to Tomcat's webapps directory
+3. Runs on port 8080

 ## Environment Versions

 - JRuby: 9.3.13.0
-- Java: 11
+- Java: OpenJDK 21
-- Jetty: 11 (in Docker)
+- Tomcat: 9.0.98 (in Docker)
 - Ruby compatibility: 2.6.8